Wednesday, February 18, 2026

 About Church Flowers during Lent

-The reason for the rule, of course, is that Lent is a penitential season of fasting and penance leading up to the sorrows of Good Friday.
+The reason for the rule, of course, is that Lent is a penitential season of fasting and penance.
 The return of flowers on Easter helps express the joy of the resurrection.

 Liturgically, Lent ends just before the Mass of the Lord's Supper on Holy Thursday, which is when the Easter Triduum begins.
 It is both customary and entirely appropriate to decorate the Altar of Repose with flowers.
 It is also appropriate to decorate the altar for Holy Thursday Mass because that Mass celebrates the institution of the Eucharist and of the Priesthood.
 But of course the main altar is stripped after Holy Thursday Mass, and there are no altar flowers on Good Friday.